Storing breast milk

 Verified by Ingela Ågren

 It is important to wash your hands carefully before you handle breast milk.
-All containers, including the pump, collection cup, ice container and other parts that the milk comes in contact with must be thoroughly washed and sterilised.
+All containers, including the pump, collection cup, ice container, and other parts that the milk comes in contact with must be thoroughly washed and sterilized.